walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * Calls finalize() method in an object before the obejct is finally destroyed
   * Can select different GC

-* Method Overloading Vs Override
-  * Method overriding is a run-time phenomenon that is the driving force behind polymorphism.
-Implement the inherited method in a different way
-    * same signature as the inherited method
-    * happens at run time
-  * Method overloading is a compile-time phenomenon.
-There’re two or more methods in the class that has the same method name but different parameters
-    * Conditions for method overloading:
-      * number of parameters are different in two methods
-      * parameter type are different
-    * Unqualified for method overloading:
-      * change return type
-      * change parameter name
-    * Overloading happens at compile time, compiler determines whether a given method is correctly overloaded, if not, error

 * Data Structure
   * Collection, the root interface in the collection hierarchy